HyperARCo/Mirador/README.md

 Try and take the image face-on, without any shadows or harsh reflections.
 Perspective transforming the image to be perfect doesn't work - in my testing, RealityKit doesn't recognise images that have been skewed.
 An image *designed to be an anchor* (such as a QR code) could work best, and could also be seen as a good marketing opportunity, e.g. an image which promotes the app, and is also the anchor.

 ## Final setup steps
-If you’re using SwiftUI, you can instantiate in mostly the same way, but using `MiradorViewContainer(locationAnchor: locationAnchor)`.
+If you’re using SwiftUI, you can instantiate in mostly the same way, by using `MiradorViewContainer(locationAnchor: locationAnchor)`.

 Call `miradorView.run()` when the experience is launched or brought back to the foreground, and `miradorView.pause()` when the app is in the background.